 If you're looking for a space to review your progress, Ron also says that the planner offers pages for monthly reflection.

-Ron is also a fan of Fringe Studio daily planners, as she told TODAY that "they are beautifully designed, (work) for any style and offer a simplified place to get your thoughts and goals down day by day."
+Ron is also a fan of Fringe Studio daily planners, as she said that "they are beautifully designed, (work) for any style and offer a simplified place to get your thoughts and goals down day by day."

 Professional organizer Ronni Eisenberg says that choosing a method of planning requires "taking your lifestyle into account."
 Before she began using a digital planner, she relied on the Day-Timer set to help keep her days in order.
 "I loved it.
 Two pages per day.
 Lots and lots of options," Eisenberg said.

 Bestselling hourly planners

 This undated bestselling planner makes it easy to get organized without having to worry about wasted pages, no matter how late in the year you decide to purchase it.
-The sturdy leatherette cover makes it easy to keep it with you when you're on-the-go, while the elastic strap keeps your pages safe from damage.
+The sturdy leatherette cover makes it easy to keep it with you when you're on the go, while the elastic strap keeps your pages safe from damage.

 "I love that I am able to put in goals and daily gratitude.
-Having dealt with a lot of negativity lately, it helps to take a moment to focus on what I am grateful for!" one of the planner's 562 verified reviewers wrote.
+Having dealt with a lot of negativity lately, it helps to take a moment to focus on what I am grateful for!" one of the planner's over 1,000 verified reviewers wrote.
 "I also like that it is dateless, so I can start here in March instead of wasting part of another planner."

 If you could truly just use a "little more" organization in your life, this planner is another popular pick.
 You can organize and structure your days to your liking in three-hour blocks.
 One verified purchaser notes that the planner even "has sections to list (events and dates by) their urgency."

-For more cleaning and organizational recommendations, check out:
+For more stories like this, check out: